 I hold an MA in Art History from the Courtauld Institute of Art and have previously worked as senior cataloguer for Sotheby's and as curator and public programmes coordinator for GRAD, a non-profit cultural platform for Russian and Eastern European arts based in London.
 One of the exhibitions I co-curated at GRAD in 2014, 'Work and Play behind the Iron Curtain' was selected as one of the Guardian's top 10 design exhibitions of the year.

 Before forging a career in art history, I worked for the European Bank for Reconstruction and Development where I encountered more contemporary perspectives on Central and Eastern Europe.

 Research & Writing

 I have published on various aspects of performance history, from 1930s Soviet ballet to Yiddish theatre in Bucharest, and on different types of design, from constructivist film posters to art deco metalwork.
+My first monograph, Performing Modernism: A Jewish Avant-Garde in Bucharest (De Gruyter, 2022), investigates the reach of modernism in design and performance in interwar Romania.
+It is available here open access, having won DeGruyter’s Open Access Anniversary Competition.
 In 2018, one of my articles won the graduate essay prize of the Society of Romanian Studies.
-I am currently working on my first monograph, which will bring together interior design and scenography, telling the story of several remarkable avant-garde artists, actors and directors who found themselves in Bucharest in the 1920s and 30s.

 I have edited exhibition catalogues, acted as peer reviewer, and written numerous guest contributions for academic blogs and cultural platforms.
 I particularly like to write about museums, the state of art history today and current issues in Eastern Europe.